-- The blacklist mode tells the system to allow anything except the entries in the list.
+- The blacklist mode (option is not checked tells the system to allow anything except the entries in the list.
 This mode is used if you want to just block certain numbers and allow all the rest. - The whitelist mode indicates to reject anything except the entries in the list.
 This is used if you want to enforce a strict policy and allow only selected destinations or sources.